ITScoiatael/PAD/README.md

 - Category (ID) - Returns the category by ID
 - Customers - Returns all customers
 - Customer (ID) - Returns the customer by ID
+- AllProducts - Returns all products
-- Products - Returns all products
+- Products (categoryID) - Returns all products by category ID
 - Product (ID) - Returns the product by ID
 - SubProducts (productID) - Returns all subproducts by product ID
 - SubProduct (ID) - Returns the subproduct by ID